Complete guide to helping team decision making

 Conclusion

-Now that you know how to facilitate successful team decision making, you have the potential to be a much better leader.
-After all, what defines a good leader is how efficient their team is.
+Now that you know how to help successful team decision making, you have the potential to be a much better leader.
+What defines a good leader is how efficient their team is.

 Did we miss anything?
-Do you have any favorite decision-making techniques that should’ve made the cut?
+Do you have any favorite decision-making techniques that should have made the cut?
 Let us know down in the comments!